Rekel: Color

-As with most Haredi Jewish clothing today, rekelech may be darkly colored; black and navy blue are favorite color choices.
+As with most Haredi clothing today, rekelech may be darkly colored; black and navy blue are favorite color choices.
 Prior to World War II the most popular color for the rekel was a light grey, but this has fallen into disuse.
 Pinstripes have always been a common feature on rekelach.
-In recent times, rekelech with other patterns such as embossed checkers have caught on, particularly with the more colorful Breslov, Bobov, and Sanz-Klausenbug Hasidim.
+In recent times, rekelech with other patterns such as embossed checkers have caught on, particularly with the more colorful Breslov, Bobov, and Sanz-Klausenburg Hasidim.
 The rekelekh of these groups also tend to use lighter colors than those of other Hasidim, ranging anywhere from black to lighter shades of midnight blue.